HoangPham2704/Business-Analysis/README.md

 ## Recommendation:

-* The ongoing COVID-19 pandemic is going to impact on the business, we need to categorize expenses with a focus on essential operational needs while cost-cutting measures in non-essential areas to preserve during these uncertain times.
+* The COVID-19 pandemic has already impacted on the business in the first month of 2021, we need to act fast by categorize expenses with a focus on essential operational needs while cost-cutting measures in non-essential areas during these uncertain times.

-* Examine government aid programs to mitigate the impact of the COVID-19 pandemic on our business.
+* Examine government aid programs to mitigate the impact of the COVID-19 pandemic on the business.
 Use these programs strategically to alleviate financial stress, enhance operational sustainability and strengthen our resilience in this challenging economic environment.